 Step 3

-I used sponge brushes as that is what I had on hand but my edges are not as clean as I would like.
+I used sponge brushes because that is what I had on hand, but my edges are not as clean as I would like them to be.

 You may have to paint on a second coat (I did).